Knife Attack in Southern France Reportedly Leaves One Dead, Six Wounded

 - 1 dead. pic.twitter.com/AqrTPPVzUr

-At the same time, the AFP news agency reported that one of the two individuals has been arrested, while police continue searching for the second perpetrator.
+The AFP news agency has reported that one of the two individuals has been arrested, while police are continuing to search for the second attacker.

-According to a video posted on Twitter, the assailant was detained by other pedestrians.
+According to a video posted on Twitter, one of the assailants was allegedly detained by other pedestrians before the arrival of the police.

 On le voit ici maîtrisé par des passants. (assis devant l'ascenseur) pic.twitter.com/gDLhJ5lWX0— Alex 🌍 (@Khas_sf) 31 августа 2019 г.